As time goes on, I’ll put websites and books here that will help you explore the world of sailing and the sea.

 - Pickford, Nigel.
 The Atlas of Shipwrecks and Treasure.
 New York; Dorling Kindersley, 1994.
 Print.

 This is a beautiful coffee-table book.
 The illustrations, and thumbnail descriptions of great seafaring events, will make you want to take sail yourself.
-When I’m looking for inspiration, I peruse the maps of this excellent book.
+When I’m looking for inspiration, I peruse the maps and tales of famous shipwrecks in this excellent book.

 - Cordingly, David.
 Under the Black Flag.
 New York; Random House.
 1994.
 Print.